 Instructions

-- Combine vinegar and 1 tablespoon minced fresh dill in a small saucepan over low heat.
-Heat just to a simmer then remove from heat and let cool.
+- Infuse vinegar with dill.
+Combine vinegar and 1 tablespoon minced fresh dill in a small saucepan over low heat.
+Heat just to a simmer then remove from heat and let cool.¼ cup white vinegar, 3 tablespoons fresh dill

 - Meanwhile, place potatoes and 1 tablespoon salt in a large saucepan and cover with cold water.
 Place the ½ cup chopped dill stems inside cheesecloth and secure to side of saucepan so that the dill is immersed in water.
-Bring to boil over high heat then reduce and simmer just until potatoes are fork-tender 12-15 minutes.
+Bring to boil over high heat then reduce and simmer just until potatoes are fork-tender 12-15 minutes.1 ½ pounds baby potatoes

 - Discard dill packet and drain potatoes then place in a large bowl.
 Drizzle 2 tablespoons of the dill vinegar over warm potatoes and toss gently to coat.
 Refrigerate until cool, at least 30 minutes.

 - Meanwhile, make creamy dill dressing.
-Whisk sour cream, mayo, dijon mustard and remaining dill vinegar with ½ teaspoon salt and ¼ teaspoon black pepper.
+Whisk sour cream, mayo, dijon mustard and remaining dill vinegar with salt and pepper.½ cup sour cream, ¼ cup mayonnaise, 1 tablespoon Dijon mustard, ½ teaspoon salt, ¼ teaspoon black pepper

 - Once cool, toss potatoes with creamy dressing, gently smashing a few of the larger potatoes for texture.
-Stir in scallions and remaining 2 tablespoons chopped dill.
-Cover and refrigerate at least 30 minutes.
-Season to taste with salt and pepper before serving.
-Store refrigerated, up to 2 days.
+Stir in scallions and remaining 2 tablespoons chopped dill.3 whole scallions

 Meemz